snap-one/docs-zigbee/source/includes/_2-Control4ZigbeeCertification.md

 ## Uses secure rejoin only

 When certain failures occur, the prescribed method of resolving communications problems is for a ZigBee device to rejoin the network.
 ZigBee-Pro devices can implement two different methods of rejoining network, secure and un-secure.
 The method for un-secure rejoin is to attempt to rejoin securely using the current network key, and if this fails, fallback to obtaining a network key using the pre-configured link key.
 This is the HA standard method of rejoining, where the network key may have changed.
 Since the preconfigured link key ("ZigBeeAlliance09") is well known, this makes it very easy to setup a sniffer and watch for the network key exchange for a device rejoining un-securely.
 This only applies to centralized trust center mode, however.
 Control4 uses distributed trust center mode, where each device can allow another device to negotiate a network key while joining.
 Since there is no reliable method of distributing a network key change in distributed trust center, and since the un-secure method exposes the network key over the air, Control4 strictly disallows this method of rejoining.
 The primary area of concern is that a parent router does not allow an un-secure device to obtain the network key using the preconfigured link key.
 This is a policy decision for a router firmware application when running in centralized or distributed trust center mode.
-The secondary concern is that the device does not attempt to rejoin using an unsecure rejoin.
+The secondary concern is that the device does not attempt to rejoin using an unsecured rejoin.
 This would create a situation where the network key could be captured by forcing nodes within an installation into a rejoining mode.

 Validation:

-1. Join a device that performs unsecure rejoin to a routing device under test.
+1. Join a device that performs unsecured rejoin to a routing device under test.
 2. Confirm that the routing device under test does not respond to un-secure rejoin requests.
 3. Trigger the device under test to rejoin the network (e.g. generate route failures).
-4. Ensure the device under test does not perform an unsecure rejoin using the preconfigured link key "ZigBeeAlliance09".
+4. Ensure the device under test does not perform an unsecured rejoin using the preconfigured link key "ZigBeeAlliance09".

 **Test Case 1:**